Aliases for MYH2 Gene

 - Inclusion Body Myopathy 3, Autosomal Dominant 2 3

 - Myosin Heavy Chain, Skeletal Muscle, Adult 2 3 4

 - Myosin Heavy Chain 2 3 4

 Myosins are actin-based motor proteins that function in the generation of mechanical force in eukaryotic cells.
 Muscle myosins are heterohexamers composed of 2 myosin heavy chains and 2 pairs of nonidentical myosin light chains.
 This gene encodes a member of the class II or conventional myosin heavy chains, and functions in skeletal muscle contraction.
 This gene is found in a cluster of myosin heavy chain genes on chromosome 17.
 A mutation in this gene results in inclusion body myopathy-3.
 Multiple alternatively spliced variants, encoding the same protein, have been identified. [provided by RefSeq, Sep 2009]

 GeneCards Summary for MYH2 Gene

 MYH2 (Myosin, Heavy Chain 2, Skeletal Muscle, Adult) is a Protein Coding gene.
-Diseases associated with MYH2 include inclusion body myopathy-3 and inclusion body myositis.
-Among its related pathways are RhoGDI Pathway and ERK Signaling.
-GO annotations related to this gene include actin binding and structural constituent of muscle.
+Diseases associated with MYH2 include Proximal Myopathy And Ophthalmoplegia and Inclusion Body Myositis.
+Among its related pathways are Regulation of actin dynamics for phagocytic cup formation and ERK Signaling.
+GO annotations related to this gene include actin binding and structural constituent of ribosome.
 An important paralog of this gene is MYH4.